italonascimento/italonascimento.github.com/_posts/2016-12-08-applying-a-timeout-to-your-promises.md

 Could you picture a solution already?

-At this point we could already say taht `promiseA` is acting as a timeout of 200ms, except for a tiny detail: we would except a timeout to reject our promise, not to resolve it.
+At this point we could already say taht `promiseA` is acting as a timeout of 200ms, except for a tiny detail: we would expect a timeout to reject our promise, not to resolve it.

 So let's get our hands dirty and code it properly!